-We recently received an email asking if we could complete verification on an applicant with only tax the requested forms and not requested documents.
+We recently received an email asking if we could complete verification on an applicant with only tax forms but not all requested documents.
 This may have been due to the lateness of the application and trying to expedite admission.
-They may have been other reasons, too.
+There may have been other reasons, too.
 Here is our response to this type of question when it comes up:

 Please see this article for further clarification: Is Your Tuition Assistance Program Legal?